 Before the war was over, Edward Thomas advanced to the rank of Brigadier General in command of the Thomas brigade.
 It was for his Uncle Edward that Heck served as a courier at the front of the fighting in Virginia when he was just 12 years old.

 When the war was over, Heck’s father became the first city marshal of Atlanta and Heck joined the police force at the age of 17.
 In 1871, Heck married his cousin, Isabelle Gray, the daughter of an Atlanta preacher, and the pair soon began a family.
 During his tenure as an Atlanta police officer, he began his career, gaining fame as a fearless fighter after having been wounded in one of the city’s race riots.

 In 1875, Heck moved his family to Galveston, Texas, where he soon went to work as a railroad guard for the Texas Express Company.
 Charged with guarding the Houston and Texas Central Railroad that ran between Denison and Galveston, the route was rampant with train robbery attempts.
 In 1878, the Sam Bass Gang attempted to rob the train near the Hutchins Station, some twelve miles southeast of Dallas.
 In the inevitable shoot-out that occurred during the robbery attempt, Thomas was injured but the gang got away with nothing, thanks to his foresight.
-Heck had placed the cash in an unlit stove, while stashing “decoy” packages in the safe.
+Heck had placed the cash in an unlit stove while stashing “decoy” packages in the safe.
 By the time the outlaws discovered the ruse, the train was safely gone.
 Afterward, he was promoted to a Fort Worth detective for the company and by 1879 he held the position of Chief Agent.